 And while this procedure may sound unusual, the idea of FMT has been around for centuries and fecal transplants may actually cure some infectious diseases.

-“Fecal transplantation can be a life-saving option for patients in need,” said Marc Schwartz, MD, assistant professor of medicine and fecal transplantation expert in the UPMC Division of Gastroenterology, Hepatology, and Nutrition.
+“Fecal transplantation can be a life-saving option for patients in need,” said Marc Schwartz, MD, assistant professor of medicine and fecal transplantation expert in the University of Pittsburgh Division of Gastroenterology, Hepatology, and Nutrition.

 About Clostridium Difficile